45th ANNUAL DICKENS ON THE STRAND RETURNS NOVEMBER 30 THROUGH DECEMBER 2 GALVESTON ISLAND’S STRAND NATIONAL HISTORIC LANDMARK DISTRICT

-Galveston Island, Texas, October 9, 2017 – Make history at Galveston’s world-famous Victorian holiday festival, Dickens on The Strand!
-Held December 1, 2 & 3, the 44th annual festival is produced by Galveston Historical Foundation and is a holiday tradition with great family programming, special holiday performances, and newly created events all weekend long.
-This year’s festival begins Friday, December 1 with free admission to Fezziwig’s Beer Hall from 5 p.m. to 9 p.m. and continues with ticketed admission Saturday, December 2, from 10 a.m. to 9 p.m. and Sunday, December 3, from 12 to 6 p.m.
+Galveston Island, Texas, September 4, 2018 – For 45 years, Galveston Historical Foundation’s Dickens on The Strand festival has highlighted downtown Galveston’s Victorian-era architecture while providing a one-of-a-kind holiday destination filled with the sights and sounds of Charles Dickens’ work.
+This year’s event continues that tradition with new entertainers and events, returning favorites, and family-friendly programming.
+This year’s festival begins Friday, November 30 with free admission to Fezziwig’s Beer Hall from 5 p.m. to 9 p.m. and continues with ticketed admission Saturday, December 1, from 10 a.m. to 9 p.m. and Sunday, December 2, from 12 to 6 p.m.

-Tickets purchased before December 1 are $13 for adults and $7 for children ages 7-12.
+Tickets purchased before November 30 are $13 for adults and $7 for children ages 7-12.
 Tickets purchased at the gate are $15 for adults and $9 for youth.
 Discounted tickets for GHF members are available for $10 in advance or $12 at the gate.
 Tickets are available online at www.dickensonthestrand.org, by calling, 409-765-7834 or at all area Randall’s stores beginning November 5.
-Attendees in Victorian costume will be admitted for $8.
+Attendees in Victorian costumes receive $8 entry.

 The annual holiday street festival, based on 19th-century Victorian London, features parades, non-stop entertainment on multiple stages, strolling carolers, roving musicians, bagpipers, jugglers, and a host of other entertainers.
 Costumed vendors peddle their wares from street stalls and rolling carts laden with holiday food and drink, Victorian-inspired crafts, clothing, jewelry, holiday decorations, and gift items.

-Three descendants of Charles Dickens will grace the festival as GHF welcomes Mark Charles Dickens, a great-great-grandson; Lucinda Dickens Hawksley, a great-great-great-granddaughter; and Jane Dickens Monk, a great-great-granddaughter.
+Three descendants of Charles Dickens will grace the festival as GHF welcomes Oliver ‘Ollie’ Dickens, a great-great-great-grandson; Lucinda Dickens Hawksley, a great-great-great-granddaughter; and Jane Dickens Monk, a great-great-granddaughter.
 All descendants will be at numerous events throughout the weekend.

 A Dickens Soiree at the 1892 Bishop’s Palace

-Featuring specialty acts, award-winning performers and carefully curated food and drink options, this new kickoff to the annual festival is not to be missed!
-Held at the breathtaking 1892 Bishop’s Palace on Friday, December 1, attendees will enjoy live music by Houston’s Two Star Symphony, a special acrobatics presentation by Cirque La Vie, and appearances by special guests including a reading by Mark Charles Dickens, great-great-grandson of Charles Dickens.
+Featuring specialty acts, award-winning performers and carefully curated food and drink options, last year’s soiree was one of the weekend’s highlights, and it’s back again for 2018!
+Held at the breathtaking 1892 Bishop’s Palace on Friday, November 30, attendees will enjoy live music by Houston’s Two Star Symphony, a special acrobatics presentation by Cirque La Vie, and appearances by special guests including a reading by Ollie Dickens, great-great-great-grandson of Charles Dickens.
 Tickets are $75 and reservations are required.

 Breakfast with Dickens

 The great-great-granddaughter of Charles Dickens, Jane Monk, isn’t just coming to this year’s event to take in the sights and share her heritage, she’s also there to cook a traditional English breakfast!
-Join Jane and our award-winning chef at the beautiful 1859 Ashton Villa on Saturday, December 2 or Sunday, December 3.
-Tickets are $60 and reservations are required.
+Join Jane and our award-winning chef, Mary Bass, at the beautiful 1892 Bishop’s Palace on Saturday, December 1 or Sunday, December 2.
+Tickets are $75 and reservations are required.

 Fezziwig’s Friday Night

 The festival weekend also hosts a multitude of spirited fun with events such as the crowd favorite Whimsical Whisker Revue, a facial hair contest for the bearded and the dandy; the Dickens Victorian Bed Races; Victorian Costume Contest and daily parades through Galveston’s National Historic Landmark Strand District.
-Also, daily special events include:
+Special events also include:

 Salute To Sunset onboard the 1877 Tall Ship ELISSA